4DNucleome/PartSeg/tutorials/Interface-overview/interface-overview.rst

    :alt: View on Properties Tab in Settings and Measurement.

 1. Image spacing with units.
-2. Control of mask presenting.
-Its color and opacity.
-3. If show Multiple files panel in main window.
+2. If show Multiple files panel in main window.
-4. List of segmentation profiles.
+3. List of segmentation profiles.
-5. List of segmentation pipelines.
+4. List of segmentation pipelines.
-6. Preview of selected Profile/pipeline.
+5. Preview of selected Profile/pipeline.

 Additionally, bellow preview there are 6 buttons.
 We think that they are self explanatory with addition that,